un-versed/un-versed/README.md

 # 👨🏻‍💻 I'm a senior software engineer at Dock

-# ☝🏻 Javascript is my favorite language
+# ☝🏻 Javascript used to be my favorite language
+# 🤔 Go is probably my new favorite language

 # 💖 In a complicated relationship with Node.js for about 6 years
+# 😘 Flirting with Go for almost a year

 # 🐿️ Currently working with Go
 ```